The tantrum started out of nowhere. She was so settled, then I tried to put her seatbelt on. She started to fuss and cry.

 I remember seeing that on one flight a parent had used a clear ziplock bag and string to hang a tablet on the back of a seat in a plane that had no inflight entertainment.
 I think that was a pretty clever idea and the kid looked like he was enjoying it.
 I still need to try that!

 16. WALK AROUND

 Whenever possible, get up and take your 3 year old for a little walk up and down the aisle.
-It will help to stop them getting bored and stretch their legs.
+It will help to stop them from getting bored, restless and help stretch their legs.
 My 3 year old’s have a lot of extra energy, so you need to try and burn off a little.
-It is also healthy.
-You need to keep your blood flowing.
-Sitting down in the same position for hours on end isn’t good for you or your child.
+It is also healthy to keep their blood flowing.
+Sitting down in the same position for hours on end isn’t good for you or your toddler.

 When we do this the kids generally end up chatting to other passengers as they pass.
 This can go a long way to making up for any tantrums later on.
 It’s also nice to see them interacting with people they would normally just pass by.

 Planes are filthy.
 When a plane lands and everyone gets off, crew only have minutes to “clean” the whole plane.
 Obviously, the plane doesn’t get cleaned very well.
 Then you arrive and within seconds your toddler is licking the armrest (Or something else strange like that).